awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 The number of Spot pools across which to allocate your target Spot capacity\.
 Valid only when Spot **AllocationStrategy** is set to `lowestPrice`\.
 EC2 Fleet selects the cheapest Spot pools and evenly allocates your target Spot capacity across the number of Spot pools that you specify\.

 **AllocationStrategy \(for OnDemandOptions\)**
 The order of the launch template overrides to use in fulfilling On\-Demand capacity\.
-If you specify `lowest-price`, EC2 Fleet uses price to determine the order, launching the lowest price first\.
+If you specify `lowestPrice`, EC2 Fleet uses price to determine the order, launching the lowest price first\.
 If you specify prioritized, EC2 Fleet uses the priority that you assigned to each launch template override, launching the highest priority first\.
-If you do not specify a value, EC2 Fleet defaults to `lowest-price`\.
+If you do not specify a value, EC2 Fleet defaults to `lowestPrice`\.

 **ExcessCapacityTerminationPolicy**
 \(Optional\) Indicates whether running instances should be terminated if the total target capacity of the EC2 Fleet is decreased below the current size of the EC2 Fleet\.
 Valid values are `no-termination` and `termination`\.